Have you ever been injured at work and wondered how to navigate the complicated maze that is the workers’ compensation system? You’re not alone.

 When a work-related injury occurs, your first priority should be your health.
 Seeking immediate medical attention is not only crucial for your recovery but also for your WorkCover claim.
 A timely visit to the doctor helps prevent your injury from worsening and ensures prompt treatment.
 More importantly, it allows for accurate documentation of your injury, which is key for your workers’ compensation claim.

 A Work Capacity Certificate from your doctor is necessary to back up your claim.
 This certificate should confirm that the injury is work related.
-It’s essential to consult with a medical professional before notifying your employer about the injury.
+It’s advised to consult with a medical practitioner before notifying your employer about the injury.
 Remember, WorkCover can reimburse you for initial emergency medical treatment costs, so don’t hesitate to seek immediate medical attention if required.

 Notify Your Employer